 Author List.
 Include the name and institutional affiliation of all those who have made substantial contributions to the work.
-To facilitate indexing and retrieval and for unique identification of an author, use first names, initials, and surnames (e.g., John R. Smith) or first initials, second names, and surnames (e.g., J. Robert Smith).
+The full names and e-mail addresses of all co-authors must be provided on the Authors and Affiliations page upon submission of the manuscript in ACS Paragon Plus.
+Use of ORCID identifiers is encouraged.
+Deceased persons who meet the criteria for inclusion as coauthors should be included, with an Author Information note indicating the date of death.
+Addition or deletion of an author or authors after submission of the manuscript requires justification from the corresponding author and is subject to approval by the Editor.
+To facilitate indexing and retrieval and for unique identification of an author, use first names, initials, and surnames (e.g., Jody R. Smith) or first initials, second names, and last names (e.g., J. Riley Smith).
 At least one author must be designated with an asterisk as the person to whom correspondence should be addressed.